graciellehigino/ms_range_interactions/manuscript.md

-hand, *Leptailurus serval* and *Canis mesomelas* are two of the three species that lose the higher proportion of range due to the lack of paths to a herbivore (@fig:degree), but are also some of the species with the higher proportion of GBIF occurrences inside IUCN range maps (fig-gbif).
+hand, *Leptailurus serval* and *Canis mesomelas* are two of the three species that lose the higher proportion of range due to the lack of paths to a herbivore (@fig:degree), but are also some of the species with the higher proportion of GBIF occurrences inside IUCN range maps (@fig:gbif).
 This indicates that the information we are missing for these two species are their ecological interactions.
 Finally, the extreme case of *Canis aureus* illustrates a lack of both geographical and ecological information: none of its GBIF occurrences and